 Here we will explain the basics of framing.

-6 common types of shot framing
+6 common types of camera angles (shot framing)

 - Close up